Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Robust Pivoting Formulation

 \subsection{Pivoting with Patch Contact between the object and the manipulator}

 In the previous sections, we considered point contact between the manipulator and the object.
 This could be potentially restrictive.
 Moreover, this may not be a realistic assumption when a robot is interacting with objects.
 In this section, we present a slightly modified formulation by considering patch contact between the object and the manipulator.
 We would like to analyze and understand how patch contact would compare against a point contact model for stability during pivoting manipulation. \fig{fig:mechanics_pivoting_patch_eq} shows the simplest patch contact model during the pivoting task we consider in this paper.
-Using this model, we can write the following quasi-static equilibrium conditions:
+Using this model, we can write the following quasi-static equilibrium:

-where $P_{ix}, P_{iy}$ represent $x$ and $y$ coordinate of $P_1$ and $P_2$ with respect to $B$, respectively. $l$ is the distance between point contact $P_1$ and $P_2$ and $l$ is a decision variable, meaning that location of $P_2$ is a decision variable and can change over time.
+where $P_{{i}_x}, P_{{i}_y}$ represent $x$ and $y$ coordinate of $P_1$ and $P_2$ in $F_O$, respectively.
+In this work, we assume that patch contact as two point contacts $P_1$ and $P_2$ as the same force distribution, which indicates that $f_{xP_{1}} = f_{xP_{2}}, f_{yP_{1}} = f_{yP_{2}}$. $s$ is the distance between point contact $P_1$ and $P_2$ and $s$ is a decision variable, meaning that location of $P_2$ is a decision variable and can change over time.
 In this work, we assume that $P_1$ does not move over time, which simplifies the model of patch contact.

-Using the above static equilibrium conditions with $f_{nA}\geq 0, f_{nB}\geq 0$, we can solve and find the upper and the lower bound of stability margin under the various uncertainties described earlier in the previous subsections.
-We will present some results in the later section using this formulation and compare against the point contact formulation.
+Using the above quasi-static equilibrium conditions with $f_{nA}\geq 0, f_{nB}\geq 0$, we can solve and find the upper and the lower bound of stability margin under the various uncertainties described earlier in the previous subsections.
+We will present some results in the later section using this formulation and compare them against the point contact formulation.

+\textit{Remark 1}: The patch contact discussion in this section can be extended into the patch contact at extrinsic contact with sliding contacts.
+We can approximate the extrinsic patch contact as two-point contacts with the same force distribution.
+Then, we can formulate the quasi-static equilibrium and derive the bound of the stability margin.